Twice lucky in February

 February 24th, 2016

-The Sea Among Us: The Amazing Strait of Georgia (Harbour Publishing, try $39.95) has just won the Vancouver Aquarium Coastal Ocean Award for Conservation and Research Communication!
-The award was presented to Richard Beamish and Gordon McFarlane, visit this site editors, Peter A. Robson, project manager, and Howard and Mary White, President and Publisher of Harbour Publishing.
+The Sea Among Us: The Amazing Strait of Georgia (Harbour Publishing, $39.95) has just won the Vancouver Aquarium Coastal Ocean Award for Conservation and Research Communication!
+The award was presented to Richard Beamish and Gordon McFarlane, editors, Peter A. Robson, project manager, and Howard and Mary White, President and Publisher of Harbour Publishing.
 It recognizes highly significant recent work and/or an entire career of important contributions in media, journalism and digital communications related to Coastal Oceans.

 Beamish and Robson received the award during the 21st Annual Dinner celebrating Excellence in Aquatic Research and Conservation, held February 16 at the Vancouver Aquarium.
 A year ago in February, Beamish and McFarlane were awarded the American Fisheries Society’s Haig-Brown Award that recognizes those who have produced outstanding, non-technical articles or publications on any aspect of fishery management, research, habitat protection, enhancement, or other related fields.
 Beamish and McFarlane received the honour during the 2015 Annual General Meeting of the Washington-British Columbia chapter of the American Fisheries Society, held February 16-19, 2015.
 The award came on the heels of a ten-week-long stint on the BC Bestseller list and a recent second printing due to high demand.